diagrams/diagrams-doc/manual/diagrams-manual.rst

 type which is an instance of the `Transformable` type class.
 Instances of `Transformable` include vectors, points, trails, paths, envelopes, and `Transformations` themselves.
-In addition, lists, maps, or sets of `Transformable` things are also `Transformable` in the obvious way.
+In addition, tuples, lists, maps, or sets of `Transformable` things are also `Transformable` in the obvious way.

 Alignment